LocationKedge Business School - Campus Luminy, Rue Antoine Bourdelle, 13009 Marseille, France

 Architects in ChargeJean-Luc Fugier, Mathieu Barbier Bouvet

-From the architect.
+Text description provided by the architects.
 Building its first building in an architectural school is a risky business, especially when its architects were sitting on its benches just a few years previously.
 It was a matter of doing a prefab, temporary and inexpensive building in a process of design and realization.
 How could it be made more than just a plain, prefabricated bungalow?
 How could it find a place in the architectural whole of the ENSA-M?
 What architectural values could be given to this building to be worthy of welcoming architecture students?
 Behind these questions lay the heavy technical and regulatory issues due to the site's very strict regulations (in a high-risk fire zone, a venue subject to the ABF codes, its location next to the Parc National des Calanques, etc.) that made it almost impossible to build a light industrial building at €1,200 per sqm.

 An Architected Landscape